FelipeSBarros/EAD_doutorado/texto/revision_biblio.md

 In-situ measurement of physical, chemical and biological Water Quality Parameters is costly, time consuming and labor intensive despite of having high accuracy.
 Thus it is not feasible for regional and simultaneous measurement at regional scale.
 Also, point sampling, as it is also known,  are not able to identify the spatial nor temporal variation of measured parameters. [@gholizadeh_comprehensive_2016]

-## Water classification {#sec-water_class}
+## Water Quality Assessment
+ *More & Gordon (apud. @gholizadeh_comprehensive_2016)* distinguished three different approaches for estimating concentration of water quality parameters:

+ 1. Empirical: Seeks statistical relationship between spectral bands or band combinations and the in-situ measured water parameter.
+ 2. Semi-empirical: Utilize the physical and spectral information to develop the algorithms, which are then correlated to the measured constituents (**parameter?**).
+ 3. Analytical (physical @gholizadeh_comprehensive_2016): Determine the constituents concentration by modeling the reflectance of surface water and utilizing the inherent and apparent optical characteristics.
+However, the semi-analytical approach use simplified analytical model.

+ > The empirical approaches are easy to implement and requires less math skills. [gholizadeh_comprehensive_2016]

+### Classification {#sec-water_class}

 According to @gholizadeh_comprehensive_2016:
 **Case 1:** Waters whose optical properties are determined primarily by phytoplankton and related colored dissolved organic matter [CDOM](#cdom) and detritus degradation products;
 **Case 2:** Waters whose optical properties are significantly influenced by other constituents such as mineral particles, [CDOM](#cdom), or micro bubbles, whose concentrations do not co-variate with phytoplankton concentrations.

-## Remote Sensing
+### Remote Sensing

 Water transparency is a key variable because the amount of light penetrating throughout the water column restricts the rate at which benthic algae, phytoplankton and macrophytes can assimilate energy for photosynthesis.

 Water monitoring programs in compliance with water framework directive require a minimum frequency data.
 Remote sensing would serve to perform more frequent monitoring for key variables to determinate water ecological status.

-Remote Sensing technique make it possible to have spatial and temporal view of surface water quality parameters and more effectively and efficiently monitor the water bodies and quantify water quality issue [[@gholizadeh_comprehensive_2016].
+Remote Sensing technique make it possible to have spatial and temporal view of surface water quality parameters and more effectively and efficiently monitor the water bodies and quantify water quality issue [@gholizadeh_comprehensive_2016].

 Remote Sensing technique used alone for Water Quality Monitoring is not sufficient and must be used in conjunction with traditional sampling methods and field survey [@gholizadeh_comprehensive_2016].
 On the other hand, Remote Sensing has four advantages on water quality monitoring, when applied with traditional sampling:
 * It gives a synoptic view of the entire water body spatially and temporally;